SE POLAND SHTETL LINKS: Bilgoraj | Chelm | Czemierniki | Dubienka | Grabowiec | Hrubieszow | Izbica | Krasnik | Krasnystaw | Krylow

 15 were originally from Lublin.
 The number grew to 3000 by 1945 as Jews from other places settled there.

-The Nazis in charge of the massacre of Jews of Lublin include: Ernst Zorner, Odilo Globocnik, Jakob
+The Nazis in charge of the massacre of Jews of Lublin include: Ernst Zorner, Odilo Globocnik, Hans Frank,

 and Raschendorf.
-Several Jews were collaborators as well: Szama Grajer and the German Meininger.
+Several Jewish people were collaborators as well: Szama Grajer and the German Meininger.